Be aware: Confidence scams on the rise

 If you are approached by someone online wanting access to your account or asking for a loan, do your due diligence first.
 Offer to meet them in person to verify their identity.
 Scammers will often try to create emergencies or time constraints as an excuse for why they cannot meet, or to pressure you into a decision that you have not had time to think through.
 No matter whether your interaction is brand new, or you have messaged back and forth for a long time, do not trust anybody you have not met.
 Contact your bank or the fraud monitors at First Tech before giving away your personal information online.
 Providing your financial information to someone you only know through the internet can destroy your financial standing.
 The damage that can be inflicted—from ruining your credit score to depleting your bank accounts—can sometimes be irreversible.

-First Tech will never solicit your financial information from a third party website
+First Tech will never solicit your financial information through social media

 Social media is a common forum for confidence scammers, as victims can be courted easily through their public profiles.
-First Tech does not partner with any organizations that would request your personal financial information, nor do we ever ask for that information through a third party.
+First Tech does not partner with any social media platform in a way that they or any affiliate would request your personal financial information.
 Your financial security is our top priority, and we are working diligently to identify and eliminate scam threats wherever they occur.
 You can help in this effort by safeguarding your financial information while interacting with others on the internet.